brocaar/lorawan/README.md

 See https://godoc.org/github.com/brocaar/lorawan.
 There is also an examples section with usage examples.

-## Todo

-Although this package is based on the LoRaWAN spec (1.0) and contains a lot of testcases, testing with real hardware is needed to validate that it works correctly.
-I will have a gateway soon and be able to do more testing.

 ## License

 This package is licensed under the MIT license which can be found in ``LICENSE``.